-We have reviewed the audit report of Adams County Memorial Hospital which was opined upon by Somerset CPAs, PC, Independent Public Accountants, for the period January 1, 2020 to December 31, 2020.
-Per the Independent Auditor's Report the financial statements included in the report present fairly the financial condition of Adams County Memorial Hospital as of December 31, 2020, and the results of its operations for the period then ended, on the basis of accounting described in the report.
+We have reviewed the audits of the Financial Statements and of the Consolidated Schedule of Nonoperating COVID-19 Grant Revenue of the U.S. Department of Health and Human Services (HHS) Awards of Adams County Memorial Hospital, which was opined upon by Somerset CPAs, PC, Independent Public Accountants, for the period January 1, 2021 to December 31, 2021.

+Per the Independent Auditor's Report, the financial statements included in the report present fairly the financial condition of Adams County Memorial Hospital as of December 31, 2021, and the results of its operations for the period then ended, on the basis of accounting described in the report.
+Per the Independent Auditor's Report, Independent Auditor's Report